intel/neural-compressor/docs/source/quantization.md

 `evaluation function` is a function used to evaluate model accuracy.
 It is a optional.
 This function should be same with how user makes evaluation on fp32 model, just taking `model` as input and returning a scalar value represented the evaluation accuracy.

 `evaluation dataloader` is a data loader for evaluation.
 It is iterable and should yield a tuple of (input, label).
 The input could be a object, list, tuple or dict, depending on user implementation, as well as it can be taken as model input.
 The label should be able to take as input of supported metrics.
-If this parameter is not None, user needs to specify pre-defined evaluation metrics through configuration file and should set "eval_func" paramter as None.
+If this parameter is not None, user needs to specify pre-defined evaluation metrics through configuration file and should set "eval_func" parameter as None.
 Tuner will combine model, eval_dataloader and pre-defined metrics to run evaluation process.

 `evaluation metric` is an object to compute the metric to evaluating the performance of the model or a dict of built-in metric configures, neural_compressor will initialize this class when evaluation. `evaluation metric` must be supported by neural compressor.
 Please refer to [metric.md](metric.md).